-Name of Nominee Age Principal Occupation Director Since Michael A. Bradley 65 Retired Chief Executive Officer, Teradyne, Inc. 2001 Marvin D. Burkett 71 Management Consultant 2010 R. Nicholas Burns 58 Professor of The Practice of Diplomacy and International Politics, 2011 Kennedy School, Harvard University Daniel W. Christman 70 Independent Business Consultant 2001 James F. Gentilcore 61 Retired CEO, Edwards Group Limited 2013 Bertrand Loy 48 President & Chief Executive Officer, Entegris, Inc. 2012 Paul L.H.
-Olson 63 Chairman of the Board, Retired Executive 2003 Brian F. Sullivan 52 Chairman & CEO, Celcuity LLC 2003
+Name of Nominee Age Principal Occupation Director Since Michael A. Bradley 67 Retired Chief Executive Officer, Teradyne, Inc. 2001 Marvin D. Burkett 73 Management Consultant 2010 R. Nicholas Burns 60 Professor of The Practice of Diplomacy and International Politics, 2011 Kennedy School, Harvard University Daniel W. Christman 72 Independent Business Consultant 2001 James F. Gentilcore 63 Retired CEO, Edwards Group Limited 2013 James P. Lederer 55 Retired Executive Vice President, Qualcomm, Inc. 2015 Bertrand Loy 50 President & Chief Executive Officer, Entegris, Inc. 2012 Paul L.H.
+Olson 65 Chairman of the Board, Retired Executive 2003 Brian F. Sullivan 54 Chairman & CEO, Celcuity LLC 2003

 ^{} Includes service with predecessor public company, Entegris, Inc., a Minnesota corporation ("Entegris Minnesota"), in the case of Messrs.
 Olson and Sullivan and Mykrolis Corporation ("Mykrolis") in the case of Messrs.
 Bradley and Christman.
-Entegris Minnesota and Mykrolis Corporation merged into the Company effective August 6, 2005 (the "Merger").
+Entegris Minnesota and Mykrolis merged into the Company effective August 6, 2005 (the "Merger").

-Set forth below with respect to each director or nominee standing for election at the 2014 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has lead the Board of Directors to conclude that each nominee should serve as a director of the Company.
+Set forth below with respect to each director or nominee standing for election at the 2016 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has led the Board of Directors to conclude that each nominee should serve as a director of the Company.

 Michael A. Bradley served as a director of Mykrolis and as Chairman of the Audit & Finance Committee of the Mykrolis Board of Directors from 2001 until the Merger.
 Mr. Bradley has been a director of the Company since the Merger.
-He served as Chairman of the Audit & Finance Committee of the Company's Board of

-Directors from the date of the Merger until June 14, 2006 and as a member of that committee until May 2008 when he joined the Management Development & Compensation Committee of the Company's Board of Directors.
+He served as Chairman of the Audit & Finance Committee of the Company's Board of Directors from the date of the Merger until June 14, 2006 and as a member of that committee until May 2008 when he joined the Management Development & Compensation Committee of the Company's Board of Directors, serving as Chairman of that Committee from 2011 until 2015.
 From 2004 until his retirement in February 2014 he served as the Chief Executive Officer and a director of Teradyne, Inc., a global supplier of automatic test systems and equipment for semiconductor, military/aerospace, data storage and automotive applications.
 Prior to that he served as President of Teradyne, Inc. since May of 2003 and as President, Semiconductor Test Division of Teradyne since April of 2001.
 Mr. Bradley served as the Chief Financial Officer of Teradyne, Inc. from 1999 until 2001 and as a Vice President of Teradyne since 1992.
 Prior to that, Mr. Bradley held various finance, marketing, sales and management positions with Teradyne and worked in the audit practice group of the public accounting firm of Coopers and Lybrand.
-Mr. Bradley has served as a director of Avnet, Inc. (global distributor of electronic components and computer products) since November of 2012 and of the Massachusetts High Technology Council.
+Mr. Bradley has served as a director of Avnet, Inc. (global distributor of electronic components and computer products) since November of 2012.
 He received his A.B. degree from Amherst College and an M.B.A. from the Harvard Business School.

-The Board of Directors has concluded that by reason of his experience as chief executive officer of Teradyne, Inc. as well as his other senior executive positions with Teradyne which have given him extensive experience within the semiconductor industry and by reason of his twelve years of experience as a director of both Mykrolis and the Company, Mr. Bradley should serve as a director of the Company.
+The Board of Directors has concluded that by reason of his experience as chief executive officer of Teradyne, Inc. as well as his other senior executive positions with Teradyne which have given him extensive experience within the semiconductor industry and by reason of his fifteen years of experience as a director of both Mykrolis and the Company, Mr. Bradley should serve as a director of the Company.